b3-exmo/b3-exmo.github.io/docs/Doctrines/Word of Wisdom/Word-of-Wisdom.md

 — [D&C 89:5-6](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/89?lang=eng&id=p5-p6#p5)

-I mean, by Middle-Earth logic, does this mean that wine and strong drinks are suitable for women? 🤷‍♀️
+I mean, by Middle-Earth logic, would this mean that wine and strong drinks are suitable for women? 🤷‍♀️

 ![[eowyn-is-no-man.gif]]{: .center}

 &nbsp;

 To be fair, this seems to be saying that homemade wine is acceptable only in the context of sacrament services.
 It isn't what I had been raised to believe, that alcohol should never be ingested by any human under any circumstance.
+Unless it's Nyquil or vanilla extract.

 &nbsp;